CELEBRATING GREEN DAY IN SCHOOL!

 Lemonade bottles, cake boxes and odd packaging, for the torso.

-I told the children, that we were to build a ‘Man’ or a robotic man, let’s call him the ‘Green Man’, then I had the children draw a robot or something that would resemble a man.
+I instructed the children that we were to build a ‘Man’ or a robotic man, let’s call him the ‘Green Man’, then I had the children draw a robot or something that would resemble a man.

 I poured at least three bin bags full of rubbish onto the floor, instructing the children to choose pieces that they could use to create parts of the ‘Green Man’.